sdwebui-extensions/ComfyUI-Chord/README.md

 pip install -r .\ComfyUI-Chord\requirements.txt
 ```

-4. When running the nodes for the first time, they will download the model **Stable Diffusion 2.1** from this repository on the Hugging Face hub: [RedbeardNZ/stable-diffusion-2-1-base](https://huggingface.co/RedbeardNZ/stable-diffusion-2-1-base).
-The download will be placed in the Hugging Face cache folder `C:\Users\[your-username]\.cache\huggingface\hub\models--RedbeardNZ--stable-diffusion-2-1-base`.
-We are working on simplifying this dependency to have all models centralized in the ComfyUI models folder.

 ## Example Workflow

 You can load this workflow using the JSON file `example_workflows/chord_image_to_material.json` or by dropping the image in ComfyUI.